 Gateway Institute for Research and Development

-As for existing minority owned business entities, Gateway Institute successfully created programs that provided strong support through trainings in risk assessments, marketing techniques, book keeping, project management, business cycle analysis and business plan development for expansion possibilities.
-Our goal here is to increase number of individuals going into business among minority communities and reduce or totally eliminate business failures that happen due to lack of resource and support.
+As for existing minority-owned business entities, Gateway Institute successfully created programs that provided strong support through training in risk assessments, marketing techniques, bookkeeping, project management, business cycle analysis, and business plan development for expansion possibilities.
+Our goal here is to increase the number of individuals going into business among minority communities and reduce business failures that happen due to lack of resources and support.

-We are also committed to prevent and combat other social vice such radicalization, gang culture, drug addiction and other violent crimes.
-Gateway Institute conducted number of programs and workshops addressing above mentioned social ills namely, youth leadership and development workshop, Civic education classes, conflict resolution sessions and women and human rights forums.
+Gateway Institute also committed to prevent and combat other social issues such as youth radicalization and violent crimes.
+We conducted a number of programs and workshops addressing above mentioned social ills namely, youth leadership and development, Civic education, conflict resolution, human rights.